 Impact investment has attracted a wide variety of investors, both individual and institutional.

 Impact investors have diverse financial return expectations.
-Some intentionally invest for concessionary returns in order to maximize impact or to catalyze additional investment capital by accepting a riskier position in a deal.
-Others pursue market-competitive and market-beating returns, some of whom are bound to do so by fiduciary responsibility.
-Most investors surveyed by the GIIN in 2015 pursue competitive, market-rate returns.
+Some intentionally invest for below-market-rate returns, in line with their strategic objectives.
+Others pursue market-competitive and market-beating returns, sometimes required by fiducuary responsibility.
+Most investors surveyed by the GIIN in 2016 pursue competitive, market-rate returns.

 Respondents also report that portfolio performance overwhelmingly meets or exceeds investor expectations for both social and environmental impact and financial return, in investments spanning emerging markets, developed markets, and the market as a whole.